 I chose the same 145mm size that I currently ride in the Bontrager Aeolus – a saddle I am fond of and trust for long days on the road.
 The Bontrager Verse Pro is a race saddle – super lightweight at 192 grams, and a sleek look of matte carbon is a perfect match for the Trek Supercal 9.9.
 I set the Verse up 3mm closer fore/aft than my Aeolus in response to the more traditional nose.
 Mostly I set my saddles level, but after a few spins around the block, I dropped the nose down a tick and haven’t touched it since.

-My first ride impressions of the Verse was positive; a locked-in feel with flex to support movement when you want to creep up to the nose.
+My first ride impressions of the Verse were positive; a locked-in feel with flex to support movement when you want to creep up to the nose.
 I mostly rode the Verse off-road, but I made sure to include some long gravel exploration days in my testing.
 The carbon shell and rails have a vibration damping effect when the knobbies buzzed along the pavement – there’s no hard evidence for this, but the saddle felt great.

 The pointed south nose never caught my shorts, even on the baggies, which frequently happened with the Montrose.
 The wide nose took some getting used to, especially coming off of a Specialized Power, but the more I rode it, the more I liked it.